rwev/rwev.gitlab.io/content/articles/published/oss--vim--beyond-vim.md

 5. Admit that you do need to [RTFM](http://www.catb.org/jargon/html/R/RTFM.html), like people said all along
 6. Realize that despite sophisticated editing mechanisms and endless customizability / extensibility, using _vim_ is hurting productivity

-So, you switch back to zero-configuration IDE (JetBrains' IntelliJ) to focus on automating business value instead of your IDE.
-You relegate _vim_ to editing text files and commit messages and look back fondly on all that configuration you setup.
+So, you switch back to zero-configuration IDE (like JetBrains' IntelliJ) to focus on automating business value instead of your IDE.
+You relegate _vim_ to editing text files and commit messages and look back fondly on all that configuration you set up.
 Miss _vim_, but move on with life and appreciate your ability to automatically

  - interact with version control and databases
  - find and replace across the entire codebase
- - refactor code-aware
+ - refactor file and symbol names across whole project, with code, string, and comment awareness
- - manage imports and dependencies
+ - manage imports, dependencies, and environments
  - integrate file-watching and build tools
+ - enforce style rules with auto-fixers
- - lint, and resolve warnings and errors with intelligent best-practice suggestions
+ - find warnings and errors, and resolve with intelligent best-practice suggestions
  - fuzzy-find files, actions, symbols, and settings
+ - debug and profile

-all intuitively (at least for the GUI generation) and _without_:
+all intuitively and _without_:

  - cryptic _vim_-specific commands
  - learning _vimscript_